 National Curriculum Music (2014)

-At Waddesdon Village Primary school, we teach music through the Kapow scheme of learning.
-Through this programme children develop their understanding, make musical judgements, apply their new learning, develop their aural memory, express themselves physically, emotionally and through discussion and create their own musical ideas.
+Through this 'Kapow Primary' music programme the children develop their understanding, make musical judgements, apply their new learning, develop their aural memory, express themselves physically, emotionally and through discussion and create their own musical ideas.
 Many of the music units are cross-curricula so linked to topics.
 The children not only learn about music; they become musicians who are able to share and perform using their new skills.

 Early Learning Goals in the EYFS statutory framework and the Development Matters age ranges for Three and Four-Year-Olds and Reception are followed.
 The most relevant statements for music are taken from the following areas of learning: